travisdoor/bl/docs/master/docs/language.md

 }
 ```

+!!! note
-**hint:** Since flags enumerators starts implicitly with value 1, you can explicitly define `NoFlag
+    Since flags enumerators starts implicitly with value 1, you can explicitly define `NoFlag
     = 0;` variant at the beginning of the variant list.

 ## Type aliasing